erikmueller/jelly_shot/priv/posts/awesome-new-post.md

 intro: Read that so that you know about this awesome blog post content and so son and so forth...
 ---

-# Awesome heading
+# Awesome headline

-All awesome content here
+All awesome contens